ModSecurity installation consists of the following steps:

 Make sure you have

-Install the latest version of libxml2, if it isn't already installed on the server.
+(Optional) Install the latest version of libxml2, if it isn't already installed on the server.

 Unpack the ModSecurity archive

-Edit Makefile to configure the correct include path for libxml
+configure the include path (for example:

 (Optional) Add one line to your configuration to load libxml2: